tonyguesswho/mydiary/README.md

 An Diary API that enables users to document their thoughts, ideas and expereiences

-Users can create a diary entry
+Users can create a diary entry,

-Users can update a diary entry
+Users can update a diary entry,

-Users can delete a diary entry
+Users can delete a diary entry,

 Users can read diary details

 Getting Started